 What is historical significance?

 To make sense of past events, historians sift through them and try to figure out which of them resulted in sizeable change, over long periods of time, for a large number of people.
-Historians determine historical significance by looking for events that have a lasting impact for many.
+Historians determine historical significance by examining events that have a lasting impact for many.

 When it comes to Canada’s role on the Western Front in World War I, four battles are usually considered to be historically significant.